WHICH CONCRETE FINISH IS RIGHT FOR YOUR FLOORING NEEDS?

 Consider the style and size of your home, and gain inspiration from magazines, online resources or display homes.
 Once you’ve narrowed down your design preferences with your home in mind, we recommend you create a visual reference.
 You can do this by hand drafting a layout, create a digital or traditional style mood board, or use a design app.
 If you’re looking for an app, there are loads in the marketplace to choose from, including Room Scan Pro which allows you to create a 3D Floorplan in seconds by simply walking around the room, and Planner 5D an advanced and easy-to-use 2D/3D home design tool.
 Or, The Hover App lets users create accurate, interactive 3D models of any property.
 If these apps aren't a good fit for you, there are loads of apps available in the marketplace to help you achieve your goals.

-With so many options out there, colour selections can seem daunting, so to help you, we’ve put together some considerations for you to factor:
+With so many options out there, colour selections can seem daunting, so to help guide you, we’ve put together some considerations for you to factor:

 Size of your area and the impact your colour choice will have.
 Visually, light colours open space up, while dark colours do the opposite, so consider the size space you’re working with and impact your colour choice will have.